bottlenoselabs/katabasis/README.md

 ## Developers: Documentation

 For documentation, see [docs/README.md](docs/README.md).
-This includes architecture, development logs, how to build from source, NuGet packages, samples, migration guides from MonoGame/FNA, and versioning.
+This includes frequently answered questions (FAQ), architecture, development logs, how to build from source, NuGet packages, samples, migration guides from MonoGame/FNA, versioning, and more!

 ## License